Structure

 ④ Review of Initiatives for the Current Fiscal Year and Policy Planning for the Next Fiscal Year

-After reviewing the results of human rights and environmental due diligence for the current fiscal year, MC discusses them with its internal and external stakeholders such as the Sustainability Advisory Committee, Group Chief Sustainability Officers, and Group Sustainability Managers in each Business Group.
-Based on these discussions, the Sustainability Committee will deliberate policy for the next fiscal year and put forward or report items to the Executive Committee and the Board of Directors.
+After reviewing the results of human rights and environmental due diligence for the fiscal year, MC discusses with its external and internal stakeholders such as third party experts, MC's Goup Chief Sustainability Officers, and Group Sustainability Managers from each business segment.
+Based on these discussions, the Sustainability Committee will deliberate policy for next fiscal year and put forward or report items to the Executive Committee and the Board of Directors.

 In addition, MC considers reviewing its supply chain management policies as needed based on the status of dialogue with its stakeholders.
 Communication with suppliers about human rights and environmental due diligence in our supply chain has been an opportunity for suppliers to deepen their understanding of our sustainability approach, and MC will continue to actively and continuously work to improve its practices.